AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/additionalResources/blogPrompts.md

 ## Class 4

-  > NOTE: Title your blog something other than "BlogPost_102".
-Give it a fitting name for the things you're learning or your experience with code.
+  > NOTE: Title your blog something other than "Class 4".
+Give it a fitting and fun name for the concepts you're learning or your experience with code.

 - [ ] What has your experience learning to code been like so far?
 What would you change about it?
 - [ ] How do you describe the DOM, as you know it so far?